 Have your elf take Barbie out for a night on the town!

-Simply grab a Barbie car, or anything other toy car and set your elf at the wheel.
+Simply grab a Barbie car, or any other toy car and set your elf at the wheel.

 You may consider setting up Ken as if he’s running after Barbie and her elf date!

-Last Minute Elf on the Shelf idea: workout time
+Last Minute Elf on the Shelf idea: Sugar rush

 Gymnast Elf on the Shelf